Skip to primary navigation Skip to content Skip to footer

 Hawaiian Damselfish

-Endemic Hawaiian damselfish looks about the size of your fist.
-These fish can often be seen swelling in and out of cauliflower corals as juveniles and actively defending larger swathes of the reef as adults.
-They are foragers, yet territorial, and make distinct clicking noises when threatened.
+Endemic Hawaiian dDamselfishlooks about the size of your fist.
+These fish can often be seen swelling in and out of cauliflower corals as juveniles and actively defending more significant swathes of the reef as adults.
+They are foragers yet territorial and make distinct clicking noises when threatened.
 They will even dart at your hand or mask!
 Have no fear they are no bigger than 5 inches (12.5 cm).
-The males provide sole care of the offspring, unlike most animals.
-The female Damselfish guard the territory that they grew up in.
+Males provide sole care for their offspring, unlike most animals.
+The female DDamselfishguard the territory that they grew up in.

 Humuhumuhiʻukole